Dependency

 One of BUILD_TREE or INSTALL_TREE must be specified to indicate the context in which the file is generated:

-• When BUILD_TREE is used, the command generates the file in CMAKE_CURRENT_BINARY_DIR/<file_name>, similar to how export(TARGETS) produces a file to be included by other build projects.
+• When BUILD_TREE is used, the command generates the file in CMAKE_CURRENT_BINARY_DIR/<file-name>, similar to how export(TARGETS) produces a file to be included by other build projects.
 This file enables other projects to import the specified targets directly from the build-tree .
 It can be included from a <PackageName>Config.cmake file to provide usage information for downstream projects.

-• When INSTALL_TREE is used, the file is generated in CMAKE_CURRENT_BINARY_DIR/cmake/export/<file_name> and an install rule is added to copy the file to CMAKE_INSTALL_PREFIX/cmake/export/ <file_name>.
+• When INSTALL_TREE is used, the file is generated in CMAKE_CURRENT_BINARY_DIR/cmake/export/<file-name> and an install rule is added to copy the file to CMAKE_INSTALL_PREFIX/cmake/export/ <file-name>.
 This is similar to combining install(TARGETS) with install(EXPORT), but applies to imported rather than built targets.
 This makes the export file available post-install and allows downstream projects to include the file from a package configuration file.

 Note that no install rules are created for the actual binary files of the imported targets; only the export script OUTPUT_FILE itself is installed.